 Realizing that some degree of contrast would be necessary for such an extended piece, I decided to set-off the main voice, a Near Eastern kawala timbre, with the gentle struck-wood sound of an African balafon, slightly punctuated with a Japanese hyoshigi, a wooden percussion instrument.
 Together they swim within the prominent expanse of male (low) and female (high) Indian tanpuras.

-While listening to Nagamani, following the composition and realization phases, a thought came that the kawala was a Tibetan mother mourning the loss of her child (and a threatened culture?), and the balafon was the spirit of the departed child naively attempting to comfort the abandoned mother.
-Soon afterwards, the poem, Oil and Blood, by William Butler Yeats, came to mind.
-Here are the opening lines:
+While listening to Nagamani following the composition and realization phases, I had a vision that the kawala was a mother mourning the loss of her child, and the balafon was the spirit of the departed child.

 Miraculous oil, odour of violet.